Lakshmibai National Institute of Physical Education: Organisation and administration

 It also established three subsidiary centres: the Academic Staff College, the North East Regional Centre and the PYKKA Resource Centre.

 Accreditation

 Like all universities in India, LNIPE is approved by the University Grants Commission (UGC).
-It is also accredited by National Assessment and Accreditation Council (NAAC).
+It is also accredited by the National Assessment and Accreditation Council (NAAC).

 Publications

 LNIPE publishes the Indian Journal of Physical Education, Sports Medicine and Exercise Science, an online magazine called LNUPE@Glance and two monthly newsletters, Reflections and LNUPE Talk.